teacherc/candace-dev-blog/content/blog/project-refactor/index.md

-Now that I'm writing unit and integration tests consistently, as well as using flake8, Pyright, and Black for formatting, type checking, and linting, it is easier for me to enforce a consistent approach to all of these things.
+Now that I'm writing unit and integration tests consistently, as well as using flake8, Pyright, and Black for formatting, type checking, and linting, it is easier for me to enforce a consistent approach to types and formatting.

 ## Then: requirements.txt.
 Now: Poetry.